 Yet, the abundance of L. reuteri in our microbiome has dropped over the past few decades.
-Scientists have linked this drop with the modern lifestyle: frequent antibiotics use, eating a Western diet high in processed foods, and living in a sterile and ultra-hygienic environment.
-The latter seems to be more important than ever amid the COVID-19 pandemic .
+Scientists have linked this drop with the modern lifestyle: frequent antibiotics use, eating a Western diet high in processed foods, and living in a sterile and ultra-hygienic environment .

 The decrease in L. reuteri has coincided with an increase in inflammatory diseases over the same period of time.
 Although evidence is lacking to suggest a cause-and-effect, scientists think that boosting L. reuteri may be one safe way to reduce an excessive inflammatory response and autoimmunity .

 The drop in L. reuteri over the past few decades has coincided with the modern and medicalized lifestyle and an increase in inflammatory diseases.
 Boosting L. reuteri may support good health.

 We recommend taking into account all the following analyses (or as many as possible) to get a complete picture of your gut microbiome and overall health:

 - Blood tests

 - Genetics testing